-The availability of tax losses and pioneer loss will be subject to the Inland Revenue Board's discretion and approval to offset against future taxable profit.
+The availability of tax losses, pioneer loss and capital allowances will be subject to the Inland Revenue Board's discretion and approval to offset against future taxable profit.

 A subsidiary has been granted pioneer status in principle by the Ministry of International Trade and Industry ("MITI") under the Promotion of Investments Act 1986 which exempts 100% of the statutory income of the subsidiary from Malaysian taxation for a period of five years commencing from 28 June 2013 which was further extended to another 5 years, expiring 27 June 2023.